elastic/kibana/rfcs/README.md

 * Eventually, the team will decide whether the RFC is a candidate for inclusion in Kibana.
-* RFCs that are candidates for inclusion in Kibana will enter a "final comment period" lasting 3 calendar days.
+* RFCs that are candidates for inclusion in Kibana will enter a "final comment period" lasting at least 3 working days.
 The beginning of this period will be signaled with a comment and tag on the RFCs pull request.
 * An RFC can be modified based upon feedback from the team and community.
 Significant modifications may trigger a new final comment period.